 2. Pay back a bit extra every month

 Increasing your mortgage direct debit – even by just a fraction – will also have the effect of shortening your mortgage term and reduce what you pay back overall.
-Overpaying makes even more sense while interest rates are so low (the Bank of England base rate has been held at just 0.5% since 2009).
+Overpaying makes even more sense while interest rates are so low (the Bank of England base rate was reduced to just 0.25% in August).

 Could you afford to pay more than your agreed monthly mortgage repayment?— Zoopla (@Zoopla) March 22, 2016